1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 categories:
 ---

 D3 is best known for the polished interactive visualizations it powers.
-Because of the richness of its API, it is also an excellent tool for acquiring and, with a bit of work, exploring, data.
-Using the history of the Oscars as an example, this post will walk through this process.
+With its rich API however, it is also an excellent tool for acquiring and, with a bit of work, exploring, data.
+Using the history of the Oscars as an example, this post will walk through scraping and plo.

 #### Scraping data